DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.exfiltration.backdoor-s3-bucket-policy.md

+---
+title: Backdoor an S3 Bucket via its Bucket Policy
+---

 # Backdoor an S3 Bucket via its Bucket Policy

 Platform: AWS